Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Introduction

-Because spectroscopy becomes prohibitively expensive and time-consuming as galaxy count or redshift increase, surveys turn to photometry---measuring (negative log) net flux across a wide band of wavelengths.
-In this paper, we use photometry from both DECam ($ugriz$, spanning $\lambda \sim~3100$ to $10,000~\Angstrom$) and VIRCAM ($JHK_{\rm s}$, spanning $\lambda \sim~11,700$ to $23,000~\Angstrom$).
-See Table~\ref{tab:break_locations} for more information on these bandpasses.

-In addition to RS galaxies appearing generally brighter (lower magnitudes) than BC galaxies \citep{Blanton_Moustakas_2009}, the two populations distinguish themselves on investigating photometric ``colors'' (subtracted magnitudes).
-Because photometric bands measure log flux, subtracting two photometric bands yields the log of the relative flux from both portions of the spectrum.
-For example, with the color $r-i$, we have

-(since zero points in the AB magnitude system used by DES are equal, $F_{r,0} = F_{i,0}$ here).
-At low redshifts, colors such as $u-r$ or $g-r$ span the 4k$\Angstrom$ break (essentially measuring $\log D_{4000}$), showing significant differences in distribution.
-Viewing the distribution of photometric color about the 4k$\Angstrom$ break (as well as in other colors), bright RS galaxies tend to appear redder and tighter-clustered than BC galaxies (hence their names of ``red sequence'' and ``blue cloud'' respectively).
-However, the photometric color which best estimates $D_{4000}$ changes over redshift, so no single photometric color suffices for all galaxies.

-The observed bimodality of RS and BC in photometric colors about the 4k$\Angstrom$ break (at fixed galactic stellar mass and redshift) arises for two main reasons.
-First, specific star formation rates (sSFR; star formation rate per galactic stellar mass) follow a skew-lognormal distribution, with its peak at high star formation ($\lg {\rm sSFR \cdot yr} \sim -10$ near $z=0$) for the galactic main sequence (BC galaxies) and a long tail towards lower star formation for the RS \citep{Wetzel+12, Eales+18, Leja+22}.
+Viewing the distribution of photometric color about the 4000~$\Angstrom$ break (as well as in other wavelength regions), bright RS galaxies tend to appear redder and tighter-clustered than the relatively blue and loosely-clustered BC galaxies (hence their names of ``red sequence'' and ``blue cloud'' respectively).
+This observed bimodality arises for two primary reasons: First, specific star formation rates (sSFR; star formation rate per galactic stellar mass) follow a skew-lognormal distribution, peaking at high star formation ($\lg {\rm sSFR \cdot yr} \sim -10$ near $z=0$) for the galactic main sequence (BC galaxies) with a long tail towards lower star formation for the RS \citep{Wetzel+12, Eales+18, Leja+22}.
 Second, at low sSFR values ($\lg {\rm sSFR \cdot yr} \lesssim -11.3$), the scatter in color at fixed sSFR decreases significantly, such that low-sSFR galaxies all tend towards the same location in color space \citep{Eales+17}.
-These two effects then conspire to result in a dual Gaussian distribution of galaxies in photometric color space \citep{Strateva+01, Bell+04, Baldry+04, Williams+09, Hao+09, Krywult+18}.
+These two effects then conspire to result in a dual Gaussian distribution of galaxies in photometric color space \citep{Strateva+01, Bell+04, Baldry+04, Williams+09, Hao+09, Krywult+17}.
 We therefore can use Gaussian mixtures to characterize these populations in multi-color space.